 Head Line Judge/Line Judge: Notify a coach from the team on your sideline of the number of timeouts remaining in the half, that they may not call another time-out during the current deadball period (if they called the current timeout) and of the remaining time in the period.
-Stay with the team on your side and inform the coach of a ready-for-play signal.
+Take a position halfway between your team and its team area and inform the coach of a ready-for-play signal.

-Line Judge: Make sure the game clock is stopped.
+Back Judge: Make sure the game clock is stopped.
 Time the timeout period.
 Coordinate Radio and TV breaks.
 Indicate that the timeout is over, and the teams should return to the field.
 This can be a hand signal, verbal signal or sounding of the whistle.